ruzickap/k8s-istio-webinar/docs/part-01/README.md

 Create [Amazon EKS](https://aws.amazon.com/eks/) in AWS by using [eksctl](https://eksctl.io/).
-It's a tool from [Weaveworks](https://weave.works/) based on official AWS CloudFormation templates, and will use it to launch and configure our EKS cluster and nodes.
+It's a tool from [Weaveworks](https://weave.works/) based on official AWS CloudFormation templates which will be used to launch and configure our EKS cluster and nodes.

 ```bash